 The NHL is close to returning for the 2021 season in what will be a sprint all the way to the finish in a shortened year.
 As we get closer to the start date of Wednesday, Jan 13, it should be a compelling regular season as each Canadian team is featured inside the same division.
 Leading up to Game 1, we will provide a betting preview for all seven Canadian teams in the NHL.
-Here, we will break down the odds of the Montreal Canadiens.
+Here, we will break down the odds for the Montreal Canadiens.

 2021 NHL season format